yellhtet-ux/yellhtet-ux/README.md

 - 💪🏻 User Flexibility: Enabled both guest and registered user modes, providing flexibility and convenience for all types of users.

-Here is the applink - https://apps.apple.com/us/app/digital-zay/id6463846436
+Here is the app link - https://apps.apple.com/us/app/digital-zay/id6463846436

 ### 2. DailyHRMS (Version 3.0)